NethServer/docs/administrator-manual/en/accounts.rst

 To enable it, set a password using the :guilabel:`Change password` button.

-When a user is enabled, the user can access the Server Manager and change his/her own password (see also :ref:`user_profile-section`).
+When a user is enabled, the user can access the Server Manager and change his/her own password by going to the :guilabel:`user@domain.com` label on the upper right corner of the screen and clicking on :guilabel:`Profile`.

-If the system is bound to an Active Directory account provider, users can change their password using the Windows tools.
+If the system is bound to an Active Directory account provider, users can change their password also using the Windows tools.
 In this case you can not set passwords shorter than 6 *characters* regardless of the server policies.
 Windows performs preliminary checks and sends the password to the server where they are then evaluated according to the :ref:`configured policies <password-management-section>`.